chleck/locale-js/README.md

 - *array* (Array) - array of args;
 - *object* (object) - map of args.

-Returns translated string or remote translation data (in case of remote translation target).
+Returns translated string or deferred translation data (in case of deferred translation target).

 ### For plural form:
 ```javascript